CiscoSE/ciscodocs-gpt3/README.md

 # Ciscodocs - GPT-3

-GPT-3 is a new NLP algorithm from OpenAI which produces stunning results.
-It is very good in generalization and is adapts very well to new inputs.
+GPT-3 is a relativelly new NLP algorithm from OpenAI which produces very impressive results.
+It is very good in generalization and adapts very well to new inputs.
 It can be "trained" by feeding it custom knowledge material in text form.
 When providing Cisco's documentation as a source of knowledge, it is possible to create a chatbot that is able to answer detailed questions about Cisco's products and services.
+And this is exactly what I am trying to do right now.

 This is a WiP.
-So far, it is a simple offline python chatbot.
-However, the end goal is to create a publically available Webex bot based on GPT-3.
-Another limitation is that GPT-3 is currently in beta state and therefore not really production ready.
-However, the first results are very promissing.
+So far, it is a simple offline python chatbot trained only on the DNA Center data sheet.
+The end goal of course is to create a public available Webex bot based on a much bigger knowledge base.

+But even with such a rather small "training set" the results are very promising:

 If you would like to contribute, please contact me via e-mail (mdemikho@cisco.com) or Webex.

 ---
 ## Table of Contents